 Ranking Expressions and Features

 Read the ranking introduction first.
-This guide helps using ranking expressions and rank features, find guides and examples below.
+This guide is about ranking expressions and rank features, find guides and examples below.

 Ranking expressions